uwetom/Principles-of-3D-Maya-tutorials/worksheet_4_textures.md

 ![new scene button](images/worksheet_4/new_scene.jpg)

-- Save the scene in the principles of 3d folder you created in workshop 1, or somewhere equally sensible.
+- Save the scene in a new folder, This is particularly important as we will be adding separate texture files which Maya will not find if you move them later.

 ### Add a polygon